||Home |About |Interests |Books |Links |Fun |Photos |Software |Contact ||

 The God Delusion by Richard Dawkins.
 Yet another book by Dawkins, but I give no apologies here; this is recommended reading for anyone interested in a critical view of faith and religion.
 At high school we were a bunch of 4-5 youngsters who sometimes (strangely enough, without the influence of alcohol) talked about things like the origin of life etc, and sometimes we also touched in religion.
 I remember especially our notion of a "hook" upon which both basic concepts of science and religions hinges, and I was deligted to find the same metaphores in this book, but with a different twist.
 Dawkins' "Skyhook" is something supernational (like "God") whereas a "crane" is something with actually explains something.
 Even though I am an ardent atheist - with a very short agnostic period in the early teens - this book book is still a gem when it comes to dissecting the very concept of religion and why it exists.
 I firmly believe that Dawkins is on the right track when he says that it is most likely a by-product of a mechanism in the brain that has survived over the millenia.
 It might be related to the Placebo effect, and maybe also to the concept of altruism among small social populations; it is obvious there is a lot of room for research here.
 As expected by Dawkins, it is also a book of humour littered with quotes from the literature and films (From Victor Hugo to "Life of Brian") and it is obvious this is a book of passion.
 No direct assault is directed towards specific religious beliefs or texts, but given todays extreme views in both the United States and in the muslem world, both fundamentalsist Christians and Islamists are direct targets here.

 "Guns, Germs and Steel" by Jared Diamond.
 This is probably the most interesting book I have read in many years and a rewnewal of "Macro History" in the vein of Oswald Spengler, Arnold Toynbee and Edward Gibbons, but with ecology at the topical center.
 It is no less than an attempt to understand why human societies and civilisation developed more rapidly in some parts of the world than others.
 Diamond argues convincingly that geography, climate and biological factors were paramount in giving Europe and China a head start in the development of technology and culture.
 The fact that the continent of Eurasia is elongated in the east-west direction and the existence of the right animals and the right crops were the main reasons why Europe became a dominant player on the world scene.
 In the last chapter he argues that history as a research topic rightfully belongs not to the humanaties but rather to the sciences.
 The scope of the book is truly breathtaking and anyone who believes that history is just "one fact after another" should pick up this book and be awed.
-Any theory that grasps over so many topics will be open to healthy criticism, and a good review and critique is found here.
-His latest book "Collapse" is also compulsory reading if you are interested in the mechanisms of failure and success of ancient and recent societies, and the lessons we can learn today.
+Other recommended books include "Collapse" and "Upheaval".

 "An Anthropologist on Mars", by Oliver Sacks.
 A fascinating and compassionate description of people/patients with different neurolological disorders.
 I had wanted to read his books for years, but was a bit sceptical about the ethics of disclosing information on "neurological freaks".
 After having read only a few chapters, I've entirely changed my mind and I can recommend it simply as bedtime reading, or on a more profound level, a book on the roots of "self" and "personality".